Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Duration: 1 minute.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You a blood frenzy.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You enter a blood frenzy.
 For the duration of this Art, whenever you hit a creature, you deal an additional 3d10 necrotic damage, regaining a number of hit points equal to the amount of damage dealt.
-If you cannot regain hit points, you instead deal an additional 3d10 force to the next creature you hit.
-You can deal no more than 12d10 force damage in a single instance this way.
+If you cannot regain hit points, you instead deal an additional 3d10 force damage to the next creature you hit.
+This bonus stacks with itself, to a maximum of 12d10 force damage.

 #### Call the Wind